veillette/physics-book/contents/ch8InelasticCollisionsInOneDimension.md

 Calculating Velocity and Change in Kinetic Energy: Inelastic Collision of a Puck and a Goalie
 </div>
 (a) Find the recoil velocity of a 70.0-kg ice hockey goalie, originally at rest, who catches a 0.150-kg hockey puck slapped at him at a velocity of 35.0 m/s.
 (b) How much kinetic energy is lost during the collision?
 Assume friction between the ice and the puck-goalie system is negligible.
-(See [Figure](#fig2) )
+(See [Figure 2](#fig2) )

 ![The first picture shows an ice hockey goal keeper of mass m 2 bent on his knees, turning to the left on a frictionless ice surface with zero velocity and a hockey puck of mass m 1 and velocity V 1 moving toward the right.
 The total momentum of the system is p 1 which is the momentum of the puck and the net force is zero.
 The second picture shows the goalie to catch the puck.
 The puck moves with velocity V 1prime and the goalie with velocity V 2 prime and their magnitudes are equal.
 The momentum of the puck is p 1 prime and the goalie is p 2 prime.
 The total momentum remains same as before collision.
 But the kinetic energy after collision is lesser than the kinetic energy before collision.
 This is true for inelastic collisions.](../resources/Figure_09_05_02a.jpg "An ice hockey goalie catches a hockey puck and recoils backward.
 The initial kinetic energy of the puck is almost entirely converted to thermal energy and sound in this inelastic collision.")
 {: #fig2}